Histamine in wine: what is the best wine for histamine intolerance?

 Some wineries have started to produce low or histamine-free wines using gentle winemaking techniques.
 These methods are designed to leave the histamine contained in the grape in the wine without using harsh, modern methods of wine production.
 Several natural winemakers are now experimenting with ways to reduce the amount of histamine in wine.

 Natural winemakers use traditional winemaking methods to make their wines.
-While these winemakers are very different, they all have one thing in common: they make their wines with little intervention.
+While these winemakers are different to the more commercial outfits, they all have one thing in common: they make their wines with little intervention.
 Their wines are not manipulated with additives, yeast and enzymes, excessive sulfur dioxide, or high alcohol concentrations.

 Before using SO2 and other additives to prevent the growth of unwanted microorganisms, the amount of histamine in wine was generally higher than it is today.
 Today, the amount of histamine in wine varies between 1 and 75 mg of histamine per litre.
 Since some individuals can be sensitive to histamine, a growing number of wineries are now producing low or histamine-free wines.